calderan1/Python-blog/_posts/2018-03-24-Code-Academy:-lists.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>I was persevering a little too much when getting the answer was the better option.
-For example I refrained from asking my partner, because I thought I could work the code out, whe actually asking would have been better.
+For example I refrained from asking my partner, because I thought I could work the code out, when actually asking would have been better.
 Having said this, I need to persevere when it is the most efficient.
        </td>
   </tr>
   <tr>